Runarok/Guides/Code Library/Academic/Campus Training 10 Days/misc/Examples/BubbleSort/README.md

 * 12 > 11 → swap → `[11, 12, 22, 25, 34, 64, 90]`
 * 12 < 22 → no swap

-✅ `22` is now in its final position.
+✅ Next largest element `22` is in its final position.

 ---